Toggle: English / Spanish

 Total complement activity (CH50, CH100) looks at the overall activity of the complement system.
-Typically, other tests that are more specific for the suspected disease are performed first.
-C3 and C4 are the most commonly measured complement components.
+In most cases, other tests that are more specific for the suspected disease are done first.
+C3 and C4 are the complement components measured most often.

-A complement test may be used to monitor patients with an
+A complement test may be used to monitor people with an

-and to see if treatment for their condition is working.
-For example, patients with active may have lower-than-normal levels of the complement proteins and .
+.
+It is also used to see if treatment for their condition is working.
+For example, people with active may have lower-than-normal levels of the complement proteins and .

 and often have very low C3 and components of what's known as the alternative pathway.
 C3 is often also low in fungal infections and some parasitic infections such as .